Interior Renders with SketchUp and V-Ray Next

 Partial transcription of the video

-“Illumination with Mesh Lights and correction controls Now you will learn how to convert any geometry in your project in a light source.
-Before continuing with the lesson, I wanted to mention that I did a render with the HDRI turned off and making a single modification in the light of the Spotlight, changing the color to 3500.
-I do this test so you can see that the method works in low light situations or night scenes, we just have to work on the intensities of each light.
-After having created the IES lights, the next thing is to create the Mesh Lights, which is to convert geometry into light...”
+“In this lesson. you'll learn how to turn any geometry in your project into a light source.
+Before continuing with this lesson. i wanted to mention that I've done a render with the HRI turned off. and making a single change in the spotlight's light by changing the color to 3500.
+I conduct this test to show that the method also works in low-light situations or nighttime scenes.
+We just need to work on the intensity of each light.
+After creating our lights. the next step is to make meshlights. which means turning geometry into light sources.
+Let's start with the Spotlights.
+We enter the group ...”

 This transcript is automatically generated, so it may contain mistakes.